-combination also helps keep the leukemia cells from becoming resistant to any
+Chemotherapy for leukemia is usually a combination of drugs.
+This is because different drugs attack leukemia cells in different ways.
+The combination also helps keep the leukemia cells from becoming resistant to any one drug.

 Your treatment plan will include the kind of medicine that works best for the specific type or subtype of leukemia that you have.